I basically live half a town over from the place I grew up – I’m a York County lifer, at this point, I think, and I’m pretty happy about it.

 So is my best friend from eighth grade, Nina, who is STILL my best friend almost 20 years later (minus a brief hiatus somewhere around senior year).

 Nina and I are the kind of friends who know everything about each other.
 We know each other’s cousins, brothers, neighbors and cousins’ brothers’ neighbors.
 I’m pretty sure she knows the last time I bought new underwear (she was with me).
-I’ve called her to pick up my daughter at midnight because I needed to go to the emergency room.
+I’ve called her to pick up my son at midnight because I needed to go to the emergency room.
 She came to the emergency room – on crutches, with a broken foot – to hug me and bring me a huge Diet Pepsi when I was scared out of my mind that my mom was having a heart attack on a recent weekend.
 And I guess it goes without saying that there isn’t much, if anything, that we haven’t talked about.

 But recently, I’ve been thinking about the other side of the familiarity coin, too.
 Regarding that “lifer” thing, well, most of my close friends are fellow lifers.
 We’ve all known each other since we were 10 – if not before.
 I know all their cousins, their medical histories, their stories.
 (What can I say – we have a lot of cousins?
 And apparently a lot of medical emergencies?)